kibook/s1kd-tools-npp-pythonscript/README.md

         Apply an XSL transform script to the CSDB object.

--   **Add ICN**

-    Add the NOTATION and ENTITY declarations for an ICN to the CSDB object.

 -   **Validate**

+    -   **Check against schema**

         Validate the CSDB object against its schema.